davidearl/jcomma/README.md

 * ***output as custom date*** (`"item": "convertToCustomDate", "errorOnType": true, "dateFormatUS": true, "dateFormatStyle": "j M Y"` [in the recipe](#hrecipe)): Similar to ISO date, but you can specify the output style yourself (including time parts).
 This uses the [PHP date function](http://php.net/manual/en/function.date.php) in which letters in the date style are replaced by parts of the date or time.
 For example "M j, Y" produces dates like "Dec 1, 2016" because M means the abbreviated month name, j means the day without leading zeros and Y means the four digit year.
 Many other variants are possible - see [date](http://php.net/manual/en/function.date.php).

 * ***omit field if...*** (`"item": "omitIf", "condition": "...", ...` [in the recipe](#hrecipe)): Having transformed the field by whatever other methods, the field is discarded if the [condition](#hcondition) selected here is satisifed.
 Omiting a field is potentially useful in JSON and XML formats, but in tabular formats (CSV, HTML, XLSX) this would result in columns shifting left by one, so it would be better to transform (above) to an empty string value instead.
 Note that when a field is omitted, no further options are applied for it and the field is not available to later fields for comparison etc.

+* ***carry over from previous record instead if...*** (`"item": "carryOverIf", "condition": "...", ...` [in the recipe](#hrecipe)): if the [condition](#hcondition) selected here is satisifed, the value already concatenated and transformed by previous options is completely discarded and replaced with the value from the same field in the previous corresponding record (whether or not that record was actually output).
+In conjunction with conditions on whether to output the record, this can be used to combine values from different rows into a single record.

 * ***skip next option if...*** and ***skip next option unless...*** (`"item": "skipIf", "condition": "...", ...` or `"item": "Unless", "condition": "...", ...` [in the recipe](#hrecipe)): The following option can be applied or not depending on the outcome of this [condition](#hcondition).